This is the third book in an eight book fantasy series. The 3rd novel is available on Amazon to buy or download via Kindle Unlimited.

 “Can you stop this storm?”
 Captain Muleb said.
-Brodia almost jumped in but knew that any opinion she offered would only harden the captain’s resolve.
+Brodia almost jumped in but knew any opinion she offered would harden the captain’s resolve.
 “Or calm the sea?” the captain added.

 “I am a wizard, Captain.
 Not a God,” Preem responded, keeping his voice benevolent.
-Brodia was always impressed with Zenii's refusal to be drawn into petty fights.
-“What are your thoughts on this sea storm?”
-Preem asked.
+As always, Zenii impressed Brodia with his refusal to get into petty fights.
+“What are your thoughts on this sea storm?” he asked.
 “Will it blow out soon?”

 The ship’s captain nodded as if acknowledging he’d been improper.
-“This looks to be a bad one.
+“This looks like a bad one.
 The wind’s been shifting as it gets stronger.
 It’ll get much worse before it blows out.”

 “Can we help with anything on your ship?”

 Preem’s repeated question seemed to surprise Captain Muleb.
 He shook his head at first but then changed his mind.
 “We’ve done all we can for now, Sir Wizard.
 However, this storm has pushed us far west of Otanmouth.
 Now, we’re close to the south coast cliffs while the wind continues to blow us that way.
 Things could get far worse if we get caught on the lee shore.”

 “A few hands.
 We could flounder on the rocks if the wind doesn’t ease by this evening.”